System performance is limited by various physical factors:

 • The connection of the Tag to the Access Points

-• For 1 used Tag a ranging latency of milliseconds can be achieved.
+• With a single Tag, a ranging latency in the millisecond range can be achieved.

 • For each added Tag the ranging latency increases.